kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Data Communications/Notes/Data Communications - 2024_2025.md

 ## Question 3
 **In relation to Ethernet Bus and Star LANs:**

 ### A)
 **Explain the term CSMA/CD and separately explain the purpose of CSMA and CD.
 In your answer, list the basic steps undertaken by stations employing CSMA/CD before transmission of a frame, during transmission and after a collision occurs on an Ethernet Bus LAN.
 (7 marks)**
+CSMA (Carrier Sense Multiple Access) is a MAC technique, used for transmitting data.
+It waits for a station to become idle, before atempting to transmit data.
+CD (Colision Detection).
+This allows a station to monitor the medium when sending data.
+If a collision occurs, it stops all transmission of data.

+Before:
+The station listens to the bus.
+If it is idle, it attempts to transmit data. if it is busy, it waits until it is idle.

+During:
+During the transmission of data, CD continuously monitors for collisions

+During Collision:
+If a collision occurs, a "jamming signal" is sent to all stations, to immediately stop sending data.
+Then, after a period of time (backoff time) data transmission is attempted again.

 ### B)
 **Explain how the use of store-and-forward within a Switching Hub eliminates the need for the use of CSMA/CD.
-(8 marks)**
+(8 marks)** Using store-and-forward techniques, collisions can effectively never occur.
+This is because, if station A and station B wants to both send data to station C, the switch first stores the frames from station A and station B. Then, it looks at the frame, and forwards them one after another to station C. There is no point during the data transmission, where collisions can occur.

 ### C)
 **Explain how a Switching Hub can facilitate simultaneous communications between two separate pairs of communicating hosts: A & B and C & D and, explain how this impacts on throughput from the perspective of each host when compared to hosts connected to a Shared-medium Hub device.
 In your answer, explain the relationship between contention and throughput.
 (10 marks)**
+A switching hub can facilitate simultaneous communications between multiple pairs of host, by using an internal switching fabric.
+This allows the bridge to connect allows the ability to create multiple dedicated connections between connected stations at the same time.

+From the perspective of the hosts, a switching hub features a dedicated bandwidth for each station.
+Meanwhile, a shared medium hub shares its total bandwidth with each station.

+This means that a switching bridge has high throughput and low contention, giving a high data transmission rate.
+Whilst a shared medium hub has low throughput and high contention, leading to slower performance due to collisions.
+This forces hosts to wait until a collision is cleared up.

 ## Question 4